someengineering/fixinventory/README.md

 Resource collection is performed in intervals (`--interval`) for each activated collector plugin (`--collector`).
 When resource collection is finished a resource cleanup can be performed (`--cleanup`).
 By default nothing will be cleaned!
 Cleanup plugins have to be installed and configured, or resources manually flagged for cleanup using the built-in CLI.
-Read more about collector and cleanup plugins in the [Plugins](#plugins) section below.
+Read more about collector, cli and cleanup plugins in the [Plugins](#plugins) section below.

 ## Who is it for?